faustino-garcia/myrecipes-fgm/README.md

 $ EDITOR='code --wait' rails credentials:edit --environment test
 ```

-Agaain, insert the same information you entered for the development database.
+Again, insert the same information you entered for the development database.

 ```
 mysql: